Acceleration for Polyak-{\L}ojasiewicz Functions with a Gradient Aiming Condition: Background

 \subsection{Relaxed setting}

-A first relaxation of $\strongconv$ and $\ls$ consists in lower and upper global quadratic bounds of the function. \begin{definition} For $\mu_0,L_0 > 0$, we call: $\qginf$ the set of functions $f$ that verify $ f(x) - f^\ast \ge \frac{\mu_0}{2}\lVert x - x^\ast \rVert^2$, $\qg$ the set of functions $f$ that verify $ f(x) - f^\ast \le \frac{L_0}{2}\lVert x - x^\ast \rVert^2$. \end{definition} $\qginf \cap \qg$ includes functions with pathological behavior, \textit{e.g.} having an infinite amount of critical points in any vicinity of $x^\ast$ \citep[Proposition 9]{hermant2024study}.
-This may discard the possibility of targeting a global minimizer $f^\ast$.
-A key relaxation of strong convexity that does not preclude this objective is the class of Polyak-\L{}ojasiewicz (PL) functions \citep{Polyak1963,lojasiewicz1963topological}. \begin{definition} For $\mu>0$, we call $\pl$ the set of functions $f$ that satisfies $\forall x \in \R^d,~ \norm{\nabla f(x)}^2 \ge 2\mu(f(x)-f^\ast).$ \end{definition} It immediately follows that for $f \in \pl$, any critical point is a global minimizer of $f$.
-From an optimization perspective, two key results hold for the class $\pl \cap \ls$: (i) gradient descent achieves a linear convergence rate \citep{Polyak1963}, and (ii) this rate is optimal among first-order algorithms \citep{PLlowerbound}.
+A first relaxation of $\strongconv$ and $\ls$ consists in lower and upper global quadratic bounds of the function. \begin{definition} For $\mu_0,L_0 > 0$, we call: $\qginf$ the set of functions $f$ that verify $ f(x) - f^\ast \ge \frac{\mu_0}{2}\lVert x - x^\ast \rVert^2$, $\qg$ the set of functions $f$ that verify $ f(x) - f^\ast \le \frac{L_0}{2}\lVert x - x^\ast \rVert^2$. \end{definition} $\qginf \cap \qg$ includes functions with pathological behavior, \textit{e.g.} having an infinite amount of critical points in any vicinity of $x^\ast$ \cite[Proposition 9]{hermant2024study}.
+This may discard the possibility of targeting a global minimum $f^\ast$.
+A key relaxation of strong convexity that does not preclude this objective is the class of Polyak-\L{}ojasiewicz (PL) functions \cite{Polyak1963,lojasiewicz1963topological}. \begin{definition} For $\mu>0$, we call $\pl$ the set of functions $f$ that satisfies $\forall x \in \R^d,~ \norm{\nabla f(x)}^2 \ge 2\mu(f(x)-f^\ast).$ \end{definition} It immediately follows that for $f \in \pl$, any critical point is a global minimizer of $f$.
+From an optimization perspective, two key results hold for the class $\pl \cap \ls$: (i) gradient descent achieves a linear convergence rate \cite{Polyak1963}, and (ii) this rate is optimal among first-order algorithms \cite{PLlowerbound}.
 As a consequence, \eqref{eq:nm} cannot yield any significant theoretical improvement over this class, see Table~\ref{table:sc_sqc_rates}.
 This motivates studying more structured non-convex relaxations of $\strongconv \cap \ls$.
-The class of strongly quasar-convex functions (SQC) is expected to fulfill the demand. \begin{definition} For $(\tau,\mu)\in (0,1]\times \mathbb{R}^\ast_+$, we call $\sqcf{\tau}{\mu}$ the set of functions $f$ that verify $\forall x\in \mathbb{R}^d,~ f^\ast \ge f(x) + \frac{1}{\tau}\dotprod{\nabla f(x),x^\ast-x} + \frac{\mu}{2}\norm{x-x^\ast}^2$. \end{definition} $\sqc$ is a relaxation of $\strongconv$, while being more structured than $\pl$ \citep{hermant2024study}.
-One possible application of these functions is the training of generalized linear models \citep[Section 3]{wang2023continuized}.
-Functions in $\sqc$ keep the property of $\strongconv$ to having a unique minimizer, but can exhibit strong oscillations, see Figure~\ref{fig:figure_sqc}.
-Unlike PL functions, this class admits distinct convergence rates for \eqref{eq:gd} and \eqref{eq:nm}, resembling the strongly convex case up to a factor $\tau$, see Table~\ref{table:sc_sqc_rates}.
-This apparent similarity should be treated with care, as it partly results from a notational convention that reuses the parameter $\mu$ for both the classes $\strongconv$ and $\sqc$, as discussed in Section~\ref{sec:specific_pitfall}.
+The class of strongly quasar-convex functions (SQC) is expected to fulfill the demand. \begin{definition} For $(\tau,\mu)\in (0,1]\times \mathbb{R}^\ast_+$, we call $\sqcf{\tau}{\mu}$ the set of functions $f$ that verify $\forall x\in \mathbb{R}^d,~ f^\ast \ge f(x) + \frac{1}{\tau}\dotprod{\nabla f(x),x^\ast-x} + \frac{\mu}{2}\norm{x-x^\ast}^2$. \end{definition} $\sqc$ is a relaxation of $\strongconv$, while being more structured than $\pl$, see \eqref{eq:inclusions}.
+One possible application of these functions is the training of generalized linear models \cite[Section 3]{wang2023continuized}.
+Compared to $\pl$, an important supplementary structure of $\sqc$ is to keep the property of $\strongconv$ to having a unique minimizer, although it can be relaxed \cite{guptanesterov,hermant2025continuized}.
+Thse functions can exhibit can exhibit strong oscillations, see Figure~\ref{fig:figure_sqc}.
+Unlike PL functions, this class admits distinct convergence rates for \eqref{eq:gd} and \eqref{eq:nm} when intersected with $\ls$, see \cref{table:sc_sqc_rates}.